 Google Trends is an online tool that helps users visualise and discover trends in people's search behaviour within Google Search, Google News, Google Images, Google Shopping and YouTube, developed by Google to let everyone access the data at any time they like.
 The vast amount of searches trillions take place every year make Google Trends one of the world's largest real-time datasets.

 Google Trends works more or less like an ordinary Search Engine.
 Type in keywords the way you do on Google and Google Trends will show statistical data of those particular search queries in detail.

 The results will show the popularity graph for each keyword.
 You can also sort by region, time, industry, website link, video, or news posts.
 Also, you can compare the keyword with another as well.

-What's The Use of Google Trends?
+What’s the Use of Google Trends?

-The data explicit in Google Trends was compiled from the behaviour of billions of users around the globe, not from a poll which could be framed.
+The data explicit in Google Trends was compiled from the behaviour of billions of users around the globe, not from a poll that could be framed.
 No matter what the topic is, searches on Google will be recorded.